-All students will have access to the curriculum mandated by the KAS/Program of Studies.
-All students struggling to meet performance expectations will be provided interventions based on the MTSS framework.
+All students will have access to the standards and curriculum aligned with the KAS/Program of Studies.
+All students struggling to meet performance expectations will be provided academic supports and interventions based on the JCPS MTSS framework.

 The decision to promote a student is made by local school administrators based on observations and the student's demonstrated performance of the curriculum and academic expectations.
-Documentation of student performance may include report card grades, school- or district-created summative assessments, other standardized assessments, teacher observations and logs, anecdotal records, and MTSS data.
+Documentation of student performance may include report card grades, formative and summative assessments, other standardized assessments, teacher observations and logs, anecdotal records, and related MTSS data.